 This guideline recommends that:

-- Care should be coordinated across the whole of the NHS and be available as close to the patient’s home as possible
+- care should be coordinated across the whole NHS and be as close to home as possible

-- Each child or young person with cancer should have a key worker
+- all children and young people should have a clearly defined key worker

-- Children and young people with cancer should be offered the chance to take part in research trials
+- children and young people should be offered the chance to take part in research trials

-- Cancer networks should ensure there are sufficient specialist staff
+- cancer networks should make sure there are enough specialist staff

 - Children and young people with cancer, their families and carers